 Nowadays, the situation is very different.
-If you use a modern, cloud-based cash flow forecasting solution, you can build the integrations to dozens of systems (if you wish) easily and on your own.
+If you use a modern, cloud-based cash flow forecasting solution, you can build integrations to dozens of systems (if required), easily and on your own.

-Myth 2: Cash forecasting is not worth doing unless it is accurate
+Myth 2: Cash forecasting is not worth doing unless it’s accurate

-Some companies neglect to develop cash forecasting by claiming that in their line of business accurate forecasts are impossible to make.
-The usual reasons are:
+Some companies neglect to develop cash forecasting by claiming that, in their line of business, accurate forecasts are impossible to configure.
+Reasons include:

-- Subsidiaries are not able to forecast their cash flows
+- Subsidiaries are not able to forecast their own cash flows

 - Incoming payments cannot be forecasted as customers never pay on time